umarhunter/document-parser/README.md

 Please feel free to contribute!
 If interested, fork the repository and submit a pull request with your changes.

+## Contact

+For any issues encountered, please feel free to submit them [here](https://github.com/umarhunter/document-parser/issues).

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

-## Contact

-For any questions or issues, please open an issue on the repository or contact the project maintainers.

----

-By using `document-parser`, you agree to abide by the terms of the MIT License.

----